-This month sees Carer’s Week, an annual campaign, highlighting the challenges unpaid carers face and recognising the contribution they make to families and communities throughout the UK.
+This month saw Carer’s Week highlight the challenges of unpaid carers and recognise the contribution they make to families and communities throughout the UK.

 In the UK, there are 376,000 young people aged 16–25 with unpaid caring responsibilities.
 Many young carers are hidden from view, slipping under the radar of vital support services, including financial aid and education.
 A government report has found that 67% of current or past young carers had not received any support.

 Taking on another person’s finances as well as your own can be particularly daunting, especially for young carers.
-Together with our supporters at the Quilter Foundation, part of the Kickstart Money alliance bringing money skills to primary schools, our Education Officer Andy Smart has named his top five tips for young carers in charge of the family finances.
+Together with our supporters at Quilter plc, part of the Kickstart Money alliance bringing money skills to primary schools, our Education Officer Andy Small has named his top five tips for young carers in charge of the family finances.